Loffy-Cao/COMP1005/README.md

 ##  Ask a issue.
 If you meet any problems or have any advice, please create a issue at [project issues](https://github.com/chuanyang-Zheng/COMP1005/issues)

+##  Joint the Project.
+Send an email to cyzhengme@gmail.com or any collaborators.

+##  Use the Code.
+To use the code, you can use the following methods.

+1. Download Directly.
+Click [The URL](https://github.com/chuanyang-Zheng/COMP1005/archive/refs/heads/main.zip) and wait the downloading finish.

+2. Use git command. git clone https://github.com/chuanyang-Zheng/COMP1005.git